The Gerund

 She expressed her hope of finding a new job soon.

-Idea of + gerund: The idea of traveling to exotic places excites me.
+Idea of + gerund: The idea of travelling to exotic places excites me.

 They discussed the idea of renovating the house.